World Chess Championship 1972

 The World Chess Championship 1972 was a match for the World Chess Championship between challenger Bobby Fischer of the United States and defending champion Boris Spassky of the Soviet Union.
-The match took place in the Laugardalshöll arena in Reykjavík, Iceland, and has been dubbed the Match of the Century.
-Fischer became the first American born in the United States to win the world title, and the second American overall (Wilhelm Steinitz, the first world champion, became a naturalized American citizen in 1888).
+The match took place in the Laugardalshöll in Reykjavík, Iceland, and has been dubbed the Match of the Century.
+Fischer became the first US-born player to win the world title.
 Fischer's win also ended, for a short time, 24 years of Soviet domination of the World Championship.